jhob101/m8c-rpi-gpio/readme.md

 ### Shutdown
-`listen-for-shutdown.py` and `listen-for-shutdown.sh` are used to listen for a button press to shutdown the rPi.
+`listen-for-shutdown.py` and `listen-for-shutdown.sh` are used to listen for a button press to shut down the rPi.
 This is intended to be used with a momentary switch connected to GPIO pin 3 and ground.

 Install with: